Typed Self-Evaluation via Intensional Type Functions

 Theorem 5.1 states that any closed and well-typed term can be

-represented, and if the original term has type T
+represented, and if the original term has type T, then its

 several terms of increasing size and complexity.